New Tech

 The infrastructure supporting this transition is expanding rapidly.
 US renewable energy capacity additions reached 30.2 GW through September 2025, with solar and storage accounting for 83% of new installations.
 Storage capacity hit 37.4 GW by October 2025, with over 50% of utility-scale storage now paired with solar generation—a critical development for stabilizing EV charging demand.

 Fleet operators are leading adoption curves.
-UPS testing solar-assisted electric delivery vehicles saved $100 million in fuel costs during 2025, demonstrating how commercial applications achieve faster payback periods than consumer vehicles.
+UPS evaluation solar-assisted electric delivery vehicles saved $100 million in fuel costs during 2025, demonstrating how commercial applications achieve faster payback periods than consumer vehicles.
 These fleets benefit from predictable routes, centralized charging infrastructure, and high daily mileage that maximizes solar contribution.

 Asia-Pacific markets are projected to reach massive scale, with China targeting $70 billion in solar vehicle investments and Japan and India each pursuing $30 billion by 2026.
 This regional focus reflects both manufacturing capacity and policy support for sustainable transportation systems that reduce urban air pollution while cutting carbon emissions.